Looking for Accelerated Spanish? We've rebranded!

 Besides these nuances, using all six of these words is pretty intuitive; they’re generally used the same way that we use the English words “nobody”, “nothing”, “somebody”, “something”, “everybody”, and “everything”.

 Let’s practice all of these words, as well as our direct and indirect object pronouns, using today’s final quiz.
+And of course, remember that you can always get more practice with this using the free materials here.

 He told me something.